adixks/Education-Mentor-Manager/README.md

 # Kursy - Educational Application 🚀

 Thank you for your interest in my application #Kursy!
-Below you will find a brief overview of features and highlights that distinguish our solution.
+Below you will find a brief overview of features and highlights that distinguish my solution.

 ## Application Structure 🏗️